12978452-kai/Reasearch-Project-chatbot-2020/README.md

 ###

 ## RASA X Installation for MACOS
 The recommend method for installing RASA X in MACOS is through Multipass.
-This is the installation link for Multipass : https://multipass.run/
-After the installation of Multipass, you need to create an Ubuntu instance and access by below commands.
+This is the installation link for Multipass : https://multipass.run/ .After the installation of Multipass, you need to create an Ubuntu instance and access by below commands.
 ```
 multipass launch --name k3s --mem 4G --disk 50G
 multipass shell k3s